Zaman8/visual-lanyon/README.md

 ## Options

 Visual-Lanyon includes some customizable options, typically applied via classes on the `<body>` element.
 To understand more about customizing Visual-Lanyon, with the exception of color themes, see (https://github.com/poole/lanyon#readme).

+### Analytics

+Visual Lanyon addes the ability to track analytics using [GoatCounter](https://www.goatcounter.com/), an open-source web analytics platform that is privacy friendly.
+GoatCounter can easily be set up by creating an account [here](https://www.goatcounter.com/signup) and providing your GoatCounter code in the configs file.
+To use Google Analytics see the documentation from [Lanyon](https://github.com/poole/lanyon)

 ### Themes